Are you wondering, “How do bloggers make money?” Get the answers revealed by a full-time blogger here.

 Who pays the blogger: the blog reader

-On The Literary Lifestyle, products account for a small percentage of my income, and most of this income comes from my blog/website and not social media.
-All bloggers differ.
+On The Literary Lifestyle: Products account for a small percentage of my income, and most of this income comes from my blog/website and not social media.

 Services